kiyagak/Splunk-Portfolio/EC2-IAM-Users-Roles.md

 ## Objective

-The goal is to make a new user within Splunk Enterprise that has
-- basic access search and reporting capabilities without advanced or administrative permissions
+The goal is to make a new user within Splunk Enterprise that has basic access search and reporting capabilities and the ability to manage the lifecycles of data management agents.
-- is a data manager that manages lifecycle of data management agents like Edge Processors, including onboarding, monitoring, and updates

 ## Create a New User